 6. Essential oils for skin may help treat athlete’s foot.
 Tinea pedis (athlete’s foot) is a fungal infection that causes a scaly rash, itching, stinging and burning between the toes.
 In a study of 158 patients with athlete’s foot, researchers found that the twice daily application of a 50 percent tea tree oil solution (for 4 weeks) resulted in a 64 percent cure rate compared to 31 percent in the placebo group.

 Four patients applying tea tree oil developed moderate to severe dermatitis (skin rash) that improved quickly once the application of tea tree oil was stopped (8).

-8 Essential oils may help treat MRSA.
+8. Essential oils for skin may help treat MRSA.
 Methicillin-resistant S. aureus (MRSA) is an infection that is caused by a type of staph bacteria that is often resistant to numerous antibiotics.

 MRSA symptoms start as swollen, painful red bumps and may develop into deep, painful abscesses that require surgical draining (10).

-10 Essential oils can reduce histamine-induced skin inflammation.
+10. Essential oils for skin can reduce histamine-induced skin inflammation.
 In addition to treating conditions such as athlete’s foot and acne, tea tree oil’s anti-inflammatory properties make it a potential treatment for skin inflammation.

 In a study of 27 volunteers with histamine-induced skin inflammation, application of tea tree oil significantly decreased red swollen marks — as quickly as 10 minutes after use (13).

-11 Essential oils may relieve pain.
+11. Essential oils for skin may relieve pain.
 One of the most common complications of shingles is postherpetic neuralgia — a condition that affects nerve fibers and skin, causing burning pain that lasts long after the rash and blisters of shingles disappear (14).

 Researchers of one study found that topical application of geranium oil treatment was associated with a significant reduction in neuropathic pain (15).